EbrahimMohamed-1/Princeton-algorithms-part1/README.md

 1. **Programming Assignments**:
     * You will complete several coding assignments that require you to implement specific data structures and  algorithms.
 For example:
         * Implementing a Percolation model to understand network flow and connectivity.
-        * Working on randomized algorithms and implementing sorting algorithms like quicksort, mergesort and red-black BST.
+        * Working on randomized algorithms and implementing algorithms like red-black BST, quicksort and mergesort.
 <br/>

 2. **problem sets:**